-Dheisheh Refugee Camp I 2018
+Dheisheh Refugee Camp I Westbank, Palestine I 2014 - 2019

 The daily routine is influenced by the Muslim culture and religion, a life between Haram and Halal, the forbidden and the permitted.
 The individual scope in between is minimal, especially for women.
 My arrival

 Quickly I was considered an Israeli or Palestinian spy and of course a cheap woman.
 Countless visible and invisible eyes were observing me as soon as I stepped out of my apartment.

 In June 2014, the war in the Gaza Strip started, public life froze, there were daily protests and military operations in the camp.
 Suffering, misery and death were omnipresent.
-It was only in this atmosphere that

 After a few returns, little by little mutual confidence built up.
-At some point, I was no longer a stranger, I decided to realise a photographic series in the camp.
+At some point, I was no longer a stranger, I decided to realize a photographic series in the camp.

 But there was a big question: "What does one show?"

 "Camping" is an attempt to depict my perceived atmosphere in the refugee camp.